bit20062896/dXml/index.markdown

 [OCMock](http://www.mulle-kybernetik.com/software/OCMock)

 OCMock is a mocking framework very much like the java [EasyMock](http://easymock.org/) framework.
 It's a very useful tool for "simulating" instances of classes when testing.

+Please refer to the [Building dXml](building.html) page for details on building dXml.

 #  Installation